RenzeLou/awesome-instruction-learning/README.md

 <!-- omit in toc -->
 ## Citation

-Find this repository helpful? 😊
+Find this repository helpful😊?

-Please consider citing our paper (we are still working on it) 👇👇👇:
+Please consider citing our paper (**we are still working on it, the first readable version will arrive this month**) 👇👇👇:

 ```
 @article{lou2023instruction,
   title={Is Prompt All You Need?
 No. A Comprehensive and Broader View of Instruction Learning},
   author={Lou, Renze and Zhang, Kai and Yin, Wenpeng},
-  journal={arXiv preprint},
+  journal={arXiv preprint arXiv:2303.10475},
   year={2023}
 }
 ```